reimerb13/NFL-Super-Bowl-Analysis/README.md

 The superbowl.csv file was uploaded into R and was called NFL.
 The NFL dataset had 54 observations and 10 variables.
 The superbowl2.csv file was uploaded into R and was called NFL2.
 The NFL2 dataset had 3 observations and 10 variables.
 Once these 2 datasets were uploaded into R, they were merged together as one whole dataset that was called NFL_list.
 The NFL_list contained 57 observations and 10 variables.

+There were several subsets of the NFL_list dataset that were created by the state location where Super Bowls were held.
+The subsets created were called Florida, Texas, California, Georgia, Arizona, Louisiana, Michigan, Minnesota, Indiana, and New Jersey.